 - All organisation for the expedition

-- State certified IFMGA mountain guide during the whole expedition
+- IFMGA mountain guide during the whole expedition

-- 3 nights in an upscale hotel in Kathmandu in a twin room (surcharge for a single room)
+- 3 nights in an upscale hotel in Kathmandu in a single room

 - Full board for the duration of the whole trip (in Kathmandu only breakfast)